albiurs/oop-folder-structure/src/application/use_cases/USE_CASES.md

 * * *

-#### **`application/`**
+#### `application/`

 - **Purpose:** Implements the main workflows and use cases of the application.
 This folder bridges domain logic with external systems and user actions, encapsulating high-level business logic.
-    - **`use_cases/`**: Implements workflows that require coordination between services, queries, and commands.
+    - `use_cases/`: Implements workflows that require coordination between services, queries, and commands.
 They represent high-level business use cases and often define specific application features.
         - Examples:
-            - `RegisterUser.php`: Coordinates user registration, including validation, saving, and sending confirmation emails.
+            - `register_user.py`: Coordinates user registration, including validation, saving, and sending confirmation emails.
-            - `ProcessOrder.php`: Manages the workflow for placing an order.
+            - `process_order.py`: Manages the workflow for placing an order.
-            - `SendNotification.php`: Handles the process of sending a notification.
+            - `send_notification.py`: Handles the process of sending a notification.
-            - `GenerateInvoice.php`: Orchestrates the generation of an invoice.
+            - `generate_invoice.py`: Orchestrates the generation of an invoice.
-            - `ResetUserPassword.php`: Manages the end-to-end password reset process.
+            - `reset_user_password.py`: Manages the end-to-end password reset process.
-            - `ApplyDiscountToOrder.php`: Combines discount calculations with order updates.
+            - `apply_discount_to_order.py`: Combines discount calculations with order updates.
-            - `UpdateUserProfile.php`: Handles profile update requests.
+            - `update_user_profile.py`: Handles profile update requests.
-            - `AddProductToCatalog.php`: Adds a new product to the catalog with associated data.
+            - `add_product_to_catalog.py`: Adds a new product to the catalog with associated data.
-            - `FetchDashboardMetrics.php`: Prepares analytics for the admin dashboard.
+            - `fetch_dashboard_metrics.py`: Prepares analytics for the admin dashboard.
-            - `CreateReport.php`: Manages the process of generating and formatting reports.
+            - `create_report.py`: Manages the process of generating and formatting reports.

 * * *